(Excerpt from his monthly newsletter on the exegesis of Paul’s Epistle to the Church at Ephesus).

 “It is of the Lord’s mercies that we are not consumed, because his compassions fail not”

 Fire, like Love, cannot be kept to one’s self.
 Those who love God cannot contain His Fire; they cannot see apathy and not speak.
 Love is sacrificial.
 It must speak and express itself even in the face of opposition and indifference.
 It will not choose the easy way, it will always contend for truth, and will not compromise for the sake of acceptance.

 Men who hold teachings and doctrines dear are content with those things.
 Men filled with God’s fire must speak, must move and must give way to the inner burning of the heart, for the message is more than the man himself.
 The desire to reveal God’s heart exceeds the desire for men’s approval.
 It is better to burn than to fit in.
 It is better to be alone than to be tempered into the current theology of comfort and acceptance.

 Love, like fire, must consume the very object from which it springs.
-Men who hold God’s love in their hearts are like the fuel that feeds the flame.
+Men who hold God’s love in their hearts are like the flimsy wick that is simply the medium through which His Fire burns.
 Dead and insignificant in themselves they cast the very heat and light of God as they are consumed in His Glory.
 Life lived outside of such a grip is not worthy of Him.
 Acceptance of a life lived on any other level is to fall short of Him.